mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 - The data plot style in the settings tab of Muon Analysis, only alters the plot range.
 It no longer crops the data.
 - Results table in Muon Analysis now sets relevant columns to numeric.
 - The Frequency Domain Analysis GUI now uses :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` to create the phase table for PhaseQuad FFTs.
+- The Frequency Domain Analysis GUI now uses :ref:`MuonMaxent <algm-MuonMaxent>` to calculate the frequency spectrum in MaxEnt mode.

 Algorithms
 ----------